alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 In this blog post, we are going to talk about which are the new features that are available in this new version.

 There are features that are in <a href="https://openjdk.org/jeps/12">preview</a> status in this JDK release and are not permanently waiting for developer feedback in real-world usage.
-If you want to use them you need to do the following
+If you want to use them you need to do the following:

 Compile your app:
 ```